mongodb-labs/drivers-evergreen-tools/README.md

 NOTE: The subfolder setup/teardown scripts requires users to have configured support for [Secrets Handling](./.evergreen/secrets_handling/README.md).

+## Secrets Handling

+See the Secrets Handling [readme](./.evergreen/secrets_handling/README.md) for more information on how secrets are managed locally and on on Evergreen.

 ## evergreen_config_generator

 This repo also contains a Python package for use in scripts that generate